Our Faculty 21-22

-Kalin Wilson – Grades and EC Substitute Teacher
+Kalin Wilson – Japanese, Grades and EC Substitute Teacher

 Shivani Lash – Little Seedlings Parent Child Circle; Seahorse Nursery

 Shivani Lash joins our faculty with a well of experience and diversity in early childhood classrooms.
 She has been a midwife, teacher and a mother for over twenty years, serving communities of families and children from conception to kindergarten and beyond.
 Shivani has training in a variety of pedagogies including Waldorf, Montessori, Reggio Emilia, Nature Education, the Nurtured Heart Approach and the Art of Mentoring.
 She finds delight in children’s delight and has a passion for honoring each child as a unique and shining light in this world.
 She enjoys skipping rope, baking, singing, playing, and listening deeply to what children have to say.
 She strives to model respect and gratitude for our natural world, kindness for all beings and peace that grows from within.
 Shivani sees the time we share with children while they are young as incredibly sacred and holding of immeasurable potential to contribute to our community and world.

 Joanne Whitney – Sandpiper VPK